raspberrypilearning/stamping-app/en/step_4.md

 **Tip:** On all projects, stamps go on top of backdrops but underneath sprites.

+--- /task ---

 --- task ---
 Go to the Cosumtes tab of your sprite.

 --- /task ---

 --- task ---
 Create a number of costumes relevant to your project, either by adapting costumes from the Choose a Sprite menu, adapting them in Paint Editor or creating them yourself in the Paint Editor.

 **Add me in: scratch-findingcostumessembeddedinsprites**
+--- /task ---

+--- task ---
+Remember you can delete existing costumes which you no longer require.

+**Add me in: scratch-deletingcostumes**

 --- /task ---